-Corifact®, FXIII Concentrate (Human), provides routine preventive treatment and management of surgical bleeding in adults and children with congenital Factor XIII deficiency.
-Corifact must be given by a healthcare professional through an intravenous injection.
+Corifact®, FXIII Concentrate (Human), is indicated for routine prophylactic treatment and perioperative management of surgical bleeding in adult and pediatric patients with congenital Factor XIII deficiency.
+Corifact must be administered intravenously.

-Corifact is made from human blood plasma, and the risk of transmitting infectious agents, including viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent, cannot be completely eliminated.
+Corifact is derived from human plasma.
+The risk of transmission of infectious agents, including viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent, cannot be completely eliminated.